Building future leaders in software through hands-on experience

 What is the Craftsmanship Academy?

-The Craftsmanship Academy is a development pipeline for RoleModel Software to regularly add junior developers to our team that can grow into long-term employees.
-The goal of the Craftsmanship Academy is to provide hands-on learning to eager participants who have some level of previous programming exposure.
+The Craftsmanship Academy is a training program designed to nurture junior developers into long-term team members at RoleModel Software.
+Aimed at those with some programming background, it offers hands-on learning under the mentorship of experienced developers, called "Craftsmen," through real-world projects.
 The mentorship model of the Academy gives participants the chance to work on real-world projects under the direct coaching and supervision of the industry’s best developers, our ‘Craftsmen’.

 Think you might be a fit for the Craftsmanship Academy?